Heavy rain to crawl eastward over southern US

 The rain is projected to thoroughly soak portions of northern Florida, much of Alabama, Georgia and South Carolina, and part of North Carolina from late this week to early next week.

-Over a four- to five-day stretch, 4-8 inches of rain may fall across parts of the Southeastern states, with locally higher amounts possible.
+Over a four- to five-day stretch, a general 1-4 inches of rain will fall across the Southeastern states, with locally higher amounts possible.
+Where downpours overlap on a daily basis, 4-8 inches of rain may fall with an AccuWeather Local StormMax™ of 10 inches.

 The rain will come at an important time from an agricultural standpoint, with young plants awaiting a surge of moisture.